 For service organizations, there are SOC 1®, SOC 2® and SOC 3® examinations.
 In addition to these examinations, the AICPA has also formulated a SOC for Cybersecurity and a SOC for Supply Chain.

 The AICPA has branded the SOC Suite of Services and reporting options as follows:

 |SOC 3 Examinations

 Since SOC 1 and SOC 2 reports are the most highly demanded by user entities, a more detailed overview of these two report options is warranted.

 Both of these reports have two types: Type 1 and Type 2, which are also outlined.

 What is a SOC 1 report?

-In SOC 1 reports, the service organization develops and authors the overall control objectives and related controls specific to achieving the control objectives.
-The service organization is also responsible for the description of the system (or narrative section) of the report.
+In SOC 1 reports, there is no specified criteria.
+The service organization develops and authors the overall control objectives and related controls specific to achieving the control objectives.
+The service organization is also responsible for the description of the system section of the report.

 SOC 1 reports are intended to report on controls at a service organization relevant to an entity’s internal control over financial reporting (ICFR), and they are typically performed over services such as employee benefit or retirement plans, financial/custodial services, payroll processing, payment processing, loan servicing, etc.

-SOC 1 reports are restricted to management of the service organization, user entities and user auditors.
+SOC 1 reports are restricted to management of the service organization, user entities and their auditors.